 Technology Charlie and the Chocolate Factory Activities

 There is so much scope here to develop students’ skills.
-A fun class project could be to ask your students to design their own chocolate product.
+A fun class project is to ask your students to work in small groups to design their own chocolate product.
 Ask students to explore possible ingredients which could go in their candy bar.
 They could think about packaging and create a persuasive poster advertising their product.
 They could make their new chocolate product!

-Also included are cross-curricular activities all about chocolate, including the life cycle of the cacao tree, a country study and worksheets for designing a chocolate bar!
+Also included are creative ideas for cross-curricular activities all about chocolate, including the life cycle of the cacao tree, a country study and worksheets for designing a chocolate bar!

-The unit also includes chapter questions with answers to assess your students’ comprehension and understanding of the book.
-Check the novel study out here!
+The unit also includes chapter comprehension quizzes plus an answer key to assess your students’ comprehension and understanding of the book.
+Find out more about this Charlie and the Chocolate Factory novel study here!

 You can also grab your FREE Charlie and the Chocolate Factory word search when you join my email list.
-Click here to sign up and download instantly.
+Click here to join and download instantly.

 Read about my ideas for the following novel study activities: